 What about follow-up after we return home from Panama?

-Our primary concern is to ensure each patient’s safety and proper follow-up plays an essential role in that process.
-Regular follow-up also enables us to evaluate efficacy and improve treatment protocols based on observed outcomes.
+Our primary concern is to ensure each subject’s safety and proper follow-up plays an essential role in that process.
+Regular follow-up also enables us to evaluate efficacy and improve clinical protocols based on observed outcomes.

 Therefore, our medical staff will be contacting you after 1 month, 3 months, 4 months, and 1 year to monitor your child’s progress.

-May I contact parents of successfully treated patients?
+May I contact parents of subjects who have completed a CP protocol?

 Yes, you may.
-Once your child has been evaluated and approved for treatment by our medical team, your patient coordinator will be happy to put you in touch with a few.
+Once your child has been evaluated and approved for participation by our medical team, your international coordinator will be happy to put you in touch with a few.

-We also welcome you to view testimonials, news articles and videos from treated cerebral palsy.
+We also welcome you to view testimonials, news articles and videos from cerebral palsy subjects.
 Please take a look!

 How do I request more information?